matecom57/mi-tutorial/docs/source/Introduction_Machine_Learning_Python_Andreas/Introduction_Machine_Learning_Python_Andreas_C02.rst

 ayudará.

-./t.sh  "Going back to the boat selling example, if we saw 10,000 more rows of customer data, and all of them complied with the rule “If the customer is older than 45, and has less than 3 children or is not divorced, then they want to buy a boat,” we would be much more likely to believe this to be a good rule than when it was developed using only the 12 rows in Table 2-1." >> tt.txt Volviendo al ejemplo de la venta de barcos, si viéramos 10.000 filas más de datos de clientes y todas ellas cumplieran con la regla “Si el cliente es
+Going back to the boat selling example, if we saw 10,000 more rows of customer data, and all of them complied with the rule “If the customer is older than 45, and has less than 3 children or is not divorced, then they want to buy a boat,” we would be much more likely to believe this to be a good rule than when it was developed using only the 12 rows in Table 2-1." >> tt.txt Volviendo al ejemplo de la venta de barcos, si viéramos 10.000 filas más de datos de clientes y todas ellas cumplieran con la regla “Si el cliente es